 The activities provide individuals, from areas historically under-represented in the general university population, with the skills needed to prepare for university and study successfully.
 The activities has been designed to support the lifelong learning continuum of the Widening Participation activities offered at UON.
 The program is funded through the Australian Government Higher Education Participation Program (HEPP).
-The Uni4You project involves The University’s Family Action Centre, the English Language and Foundation Studies (ELFS) Centre and The Centre of Excellence for Equity in Higher Education (CEEHE).
+The Uni4You project involves The University’s Family Action Centre, the Pathways and Academic Learning Support (PALS) Centre and The Centre of Excellence for Equity in Higher Education (CEEHE).

 The Deadly Streaming Project provides school based activities to Aboriginal and Torres Strait Islander (ATSI) students to improve school attendance, to support connection to culture, and to encourage cultural sensitivity in schools.
 The main objective of this project is to support ATSI students to culturally identify and promote a sense of cultural competence and to support schools to become more culturally sensitive thereby leading to improved educational outcomes for ATSI students.

 The Our Health Rules!
 Project is provided with the support of The Smith Family’s Communities for Children Raymond Terrace and Karuah.
 It provides innovative activities to promote and improve the health and wellbeing of families living in areas of Port Stephens and Tea Gardens/Hawks Nest.